jazik/termenv/README.md

 # Testing playbooks

 In order to run local tests install `vagrant` with both `libvirt` and `VirtualBox` providers.
-Check our host system distro guidelines how to install those.
+Check your host system distro guidelines how to install those.

 To test the playbook and configuration there is [Vagrantfile](Vagrantfile)